makeplane/docs/src/pages/self-hosting/docker-compose.md

 {% expansion collapsedTitle="Option 1 - Using Cloud Server" %}

-Best way to start is to create EC2 maching on AWS.
+Best way to start is to create EC2 machine on AWS.
 It must of minimum `t3.medium/t3a.medium`

 Run the below command to install docker engine.